 Bring on the Treats and Praise

-While helping your cat become accustomed to the harness and leash, lavish her with high-value treats and praise so she always associates training with positive rewards.
+While helping your cat become accustomed to the harness and leash, lavish them with high-value treats and praise so they always associates training with positive rewards.

 Help your cat become comfortable one small step at a time.
 Gradually work up to longer training sessions.
 If your cat becomes agitated, that’s your cue to stop the session for the day and try again tomorrow.